adamamer1801/documatic-hackathon-4/README.md

 It's in the order of the rainbow, for less confusion.
 Had to make due with what emojis I had (since I couldn't use numbers)

 It's easier than you think.

+Personal best is 88 moves and 169 seconds :)